 If you absolutely need slate, the Santorini is the outdoor answer.
 If you’re a beginner or space-constrained, start with the GoSports or Montecito and upgrade later.

-The key is respecting the environment.
-Covers.
-Shade.
-Level ground.
-Drainage.
+The key is respecting the environment: keep it covered, give it shade, set it on level ground, and clear the drainage.
 Do those four things and your table won’t betray you.

 I’ve played on dozens of outdoor tables at friends’ places and backyard tournaments.
-The difference between tables that people maintain and tables that sit uncovered and unprotected is night and day.
-The nice tables look great after five years.
+The difference between tables that people maintain and tables that sit uncovered and unprotected is enormous.
+The maintained tables still look great after five years.
 The neglected ones look destroyed after two.

 Your outdoor pool table is a long-term install.
 Spend on the front end so you’re not replacing it in five years.
 The Extera is that investment.